kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 # Changelog

 ## 5.6.5
-- 'pickerPaddingOffset' has been reworked: it now accepts a Number repsentating pixels.
+- 'pickerPaddingOffset' has been reworked and now accepts a Number that represents pixels.

 ## 5.6.4
 - 'pickerWidth' now issues a warning if prop is invalid but then procceds to use default value.